 How Holiday Depression and Anxiety Relate to Recovery

 Over 80% of Americans report feeling moderate to overwhelming anxiety during the holiday season.
-Just like depression, the top reasons for these anxieties are due to finances, strained relationships with family, grief over friends or family, and loneliness.
+Like depression, the top reasons for these anxieties are finances, strained relationships with family, grief over friends or family, and loneliness.
 Not surprisingly, anxiety frequently accompanies depression.
-Staying sober in the face of anxiety and depression can be a difficult task.
-But, those who learn how holiday depression and anxiety relate to recovery have a higher chance of maintaining their sobriety throughout the holidays and into the new year.
+Staying sober in the face of anxiety and depression can be difficult.
+But, those who learn how holiday depression and anxiety relate to recovery have a higher chance of maintaining sobriety throughout the holidays and into the new year.